 Well, we, seals, feed on small fish, plankton, etc… The ice loss that climate change creates causes the fact that there is less space for the plankton, algae, and krill to make a living, so we‘re losing food.
 That‘s one thing.
 The other is that we recently lost a dear friend from the Philippines.
 He was a marvelous whale who swallowed 40 kilos of plastic and died of something the humans call gastric shock.
 We were devastated.
 He was fabulous, brilliant.
 He just happened to be at the wrong place at the wrong time.

 Yeah, me too.
 I don’t know why but humans keep wanting to have everything.
 Own everything.
 I can’t even talk about all the relatives who were taken to museums and circuses.
 It breaks my heart.
 We trust you because we trust each other.
 That’s what we do as inhabitants of the Earth.
 And yes, we eat fish, and bigger fish eat us.
 But we never destroy each other for ambition or hatred.

 What do you think humans should learn from you, sea creatures?

 Kindness.
 Cooperation.
-Basic understanding that the world you live in doesn’t belong to you.
+The basic understanding that the world you live in doesn’t belong to you.
 It’s not your oyster.
 You’re not the pearl.
-You come and you go.
-Leave something nice after yourself and look for balance.
+You come, and you go.
+Leave something nice after yourself and look for a balance.
 Take time to look up to the sky.
 Be grateful.
-Sometimes you gotta swim and sometimes you gotta float.
-And now… I gotta go.
+Sometimes you swim, and sometimes you got to float.
+And now… I have to go.